- Coastal Management Plan

 Queensland's Biodiversity Conservation Strategy

-The Conserving Nature – a Biodiversity Conservation Strategy for Queensland (Strategy) sets out the Queensland Government’s vision for the future of biodiversity in the state and outlines the goals and objectives for biodiversity conservation.
+Conserving Nature – a Biodiversity Conservation Strategy for Queensland (the Strategy) sets out the Queensland Government’s vision for the future of biodiversity in the state and outlines outcomes, goals objectives and principles as an overarching framework for biodiversity conservation in Queensland.

 The Strategy is an important step towards establishing an integrated and comprehensive whole-of-government conservation strategy.
-It has been developed in response to the recommendations in the Queensland Audit Office Conserving threatened species report and builds on targeted stakeholder undertaken over the last few years.
+It was developed in response to the recommendations in the Queensland Audit Office Conserving threatened species report and was informed by targeted stakeholder engagement.

-The Strategy highlights the state’s commitment to protecting and conserving biodiversity values, addressing the decline in threatened species and connecting people and nature in economic, social and environmental contexts.
+The Strategy highlights the Queensland Government's commitment to protecting and conserving biodiversity values, addressing the decline in threatened species and connecting people and nature in economic, social and environmental contexts.

-The vision is: ‘Nature is actively supported to thrive in Queensland’.
+The vision is: ‘Nature is actively supported to thrive in Queensland’, with outcomes that 'Nature is healthy' and 'Nature is valued'.

-The goals are below with expandable lists that detail the strategies, programs and policies that will contribute to achieving these goals.
+The Strategy's goals are below with expandable lists that detail some of the existing strategies, programs and policies that will contribute to achieving these goals.

-- Biodiversity data tools including, for example, WildNet and Maps Online
+- Biodiversity data tools including, for example, WildNet and environmental maps and data online

 - DESI Open Data Strategy